-The ACTS (Association of Chicago Theological Schools) Doctor of Ministry in Preaching is a cooperative program of seven member seminaries of ACTS: Chicago Theological Seminary, Garrett Evangelical Theological Seminary, Lutheran School of Theology in Chicago, McCormick Theological Seminary, North Park Theological Seminary, Northern Baptist Theological Seminary, and Seabury-Western Theological Seminary.
+The ACTS (Association of Chicago Theological Schools) Doctor of Ministry in Preaching is a cooperative program of six member seminaries of ACTS: Chicago Theological Seminary, Garrett Evangelical Theological Seminary, Lutheran School of Theology in Chicago, McCormick Theological Seminary, North Park Theological Seminary, and Seabury-Western Theological Seminary.
 Participants apply to the program through any of the participating seminaries.
 The seminary through which one enters is the degree-granting school.

 The ACTS Doctor of Ministry in Preaching program is a three-year program.
 During each year, participants spend three weeks during the summer in residence on campus in Chicago, taking courses, engaging in colloquies and developing their thesis subjects.

-A separate ACTS Doctor of Ministry in Preaching application is required and may be obtained from the program coordinator.
+A separate ACTS Doctor of Ministry in Preaching application is required and may be obtained from the ACTS DMin in Preaching website or program coordinator.
 Applications for this program are due by January 31st.